rgeissen/teradata-mcp-server/src/teradata_mcp_server/tools/chat/README.md

 **Behavior**

-- Uses the same configuration and SQL‑preparation pipeline as `chat_cmplt_completeChat`.
+- Uses the same configuration and SQL‑preparation pipeline as `chat_completeChat`.
 - Internally calls `CompleteChat`, then runs an aggregation query:
   - Filters out `NULL` and empty `response_txt` values.
   - Groups by `response_txt`.